Evaristo (footballer): Barcelona (1957–1962)

 During Evaristo's time with Barcelona, the club won two league titles, a cup title, and two Inter-Cities Fairs Cups.
 Barcelona's statistics department state that in official matches, Evaristo scored 105 goals in 151 games for the side, while the club's official site states in total he scored 181 in 237.
 Only Rivaldo, who scored 129 goals in 235 games between 1997 and 2002, has more official goals by a Brazilian for Barcelona than Evaristo; Evaristo however still retains the best goals-per-game ratio of any Brazilian to play more than 50 games for Barcelona.

-Unfortunately, Evaristo's relationship with Barcelona with regards to international representation had been strained from the start.
+Evaristo's relationship with Barcelona with regards to international representation had been strained from the start.
 Having played every minute of a two-legged World Cup qualifier against Peru, and with eight goals in fourteen games, when they signed him Barcelona verbally agreed to release Evaristo for the World Cup final tournament in Sweden.
 However, with Spain having failed to qualify, the Spanish Cup went ahead at the same time as the tournament in Sweden, and Barcelona went back on their promise to release him.
 Brazil went on to win their first World Cup, with 17-year-old Pelé their headlining player; Evaristo would never wear the famous Brazilian yellow shirt again.

 Real Madrid (1962–1965)

 In 1962, wanting to sign another foreign player – yet with rules only allowing one per team under both Spanish and European rules – Barcelona asked Evaristo to naturalise as a Spanish citizen.
 After bitter wrangling, Evaristo agreed to quit Barcelona that summer.
-Although he had offers from clubs in both France and Italy, with his family happy in Spain Evaristo agreed to join rivals Real Madrid.
+Although he had offers from clubs in both France and Italy, and with his family happy in Spain, Evaristo agreed to join rivals Real Madrid.
 In contrast to the transfer of Luís Figo 38 years later, Barcelona's fans directed their anger not at the player, but at the board.
 Despite a serious knee injury limiting him to just nineteen appearances and six goals for Real Madrid, Evaristo still won two La Liga titles in two seasons with the club.